patomation/tron/readme.md

 # TRON CLI - Python

 My attempt to make a command line interface helper inspired by the movie Tron.
-In the movie Flynn as a command line AI called Tron.
+In the movie Flynn college, Allen, wrote a security program  called Tron.
 I thought it would be cool to name my utility the same.
-Although not an ai... yet, it has the potential to be the starting point of all my automation of boring stuff.
+It's not a security program or an ai.
+Though, it has the potential to be the starting point of all my automation of boring stuff.
+I needed a place to start gathering all my scrips and tools.

-So far it doesn't do much aside from copying files in two different ways.

-Going forward I would like to add job search helpers and task helpers to update excel files and documents that I use daily.

 # USAGE